answersolutionsapps/runandread-android/README.md

 ## Overview

 RunAndRead is an Android application that converts text to speech, allowing you to listen to your books while running, exercising, or on the go.
 It supports various e-book formats and provides a clean, intuitive interface for managing your library and controlling playback.
-Starting from Android v1.5 (6) and iOS v1.6 (18), Run & Read supports MP3 audiobooks generated using the RANDR pipeline in this repository.
-[See instructions here](https://github.com/sergenes/runandread-audiobook/blob/main/RANDR.md).

 ## Features